Japanese hip-hop: Notable Japanese artists

+KOHH has been mentioned several times as a major influential force to the Japanese hip hop scene in recent years.
+KOHH has occasionally criticized how small the hip hop scene is in Japan and has tackled major mainstream TVs for its negligence of noticing hip hop.
+KOHH has also being praised for his smart use of topics like drug use and violence within the Japanese society which are considered controversial in the country.
+After being featured in "잊지마" (It G Ma), KOHH received an even bigger praise from international audiences who recognized his use of the phrase 'Arigatō' (Thank you) in his verse as the trademark of the hit song and praised the artist whose performance was the one that left the biggest impression on the track.
+M-flo's Taku Takahashi has appointed KOHH as one of the main acts in the Japanese hip hop renaissance.
+Although KOHH isn't actively producing music today, KOHH was a major influence and help in the Japanese hip hop scene.

 One major Japanese hip hop group, Rhymester, has expressed opinions on various global and philosophical issues through their lyrics.
 Rhymester has put out motivating messages through hip hop, with songs like "B-Boyism" that emphasizes improving oneself, with lyrics such as "I'm not surrendering this aesthetic flattering no one, I improve myself only the wonderful, useless people get it, and roar, at the edge of the bass."
 The group has also written socially critical lyrics, in songs attacking the Japanese government, as well as the United States for invading Iraq.
 Rhymester is also known for its collaborative work with the Funky Grammar Unit in the 1990s, as well as its participation in hip hop battles.

 Another major group of Japanese hip-hop is King Giddra.
 They are one of the few pioneers of Japanese hip-hop.
 They began their hip hop careers in 1993 and felt hip-hop was needed in Japan.
 Group members, Zeebra and K Dub Shine, both of whom had lived in the U.S., were convinced of the necessity for hip-hop to be about issues of social opposition.
 They used hip-hop to address social issues of the time, such as: the inability of college graduates to find employment and the media overload of advertising sex and violence.
 They also "challenged youth not only to recognize the difficulties faced by Japanese society but also to speak up about them."
 Their first album has been cited as being influential in the development of rapping style in Japanese.